Privacy Policy

 When you upload a photo as part of Community Moments, the image is stored on our server and displayed publicly.
 Please do not upload images that show identifiable people without their consent.
 Uploaded images can be deleted upon request at hello@bikegraz.at.
 The legal basis is Art.
 6(1)(a) GDPR (consent given by the act of uploading).

-For the interactive maps on this website, we use the open-source library Leaflet and map tiles from OpenStreetMap (© OpenStreetMap contributors) and CARTO.
-When loading maps, your IP address is transmitted to the servers of CARTO (United States) and OpenStreetMap.
+For interactive maps and the guided sightseeing navigation, we use the open-source library MapLibre GL JS and map tiles from OpenStreetMap (© OpenStreetMap contributors).
+The library is loaded from the CDN services unpkg.com (Cloudflare) and jsDelivr (ProspectOne, France) when you open the navigation app; your IP address is transmitted to these providers at that point.
+Map tiles are fetched directly from OpenStreetMap servers.
 We have no influence over the privacy practices of these third-party providers.
-Further information: carto.com/privacy and openstreetmap.org/privacy.
+Further information: openstreetmap.org/privacy.
 Legal basis: Art.
 6(1)(f) GDPR.

 Payment Processing (Stripe)